wangwencan613/IsoformToolsBeachmark/README.md

 ---
 # ⚙️ Environment Setup
-All tools, with the exception of MAJIQ, are provided in Singularity containers to ensure reproducibility and ease of use.
-Due to specific dependency requirements, BRIE is packaged separately, while all remaining tools are bundled into a single container.
+All tools, with the exception of MAJIQ2 (requires permission), are provided in Singularity containers to ensure reproducibility and ease of use.
+Due to specific dependency requirements, BRIE2 is packaged separately, while all remaining tools are bundled into a single container.

 The container files are hosted on Zenodo and can be downloaded using the following links:
 - BRIE container: `isoform_brie.sif.zip`